Conditions of employment

 The Separation Guide provides information to help you prepare for, and manage the demands of a period of extended separation from family and friends.

-What is internet access in Antarctica/sub-Antarctica like?
+What is internet access like down south?

 How can I find out more?